 More police officers in schools, gun control, attention to sociopath behavior among students, will have a very limited effect.
 We are only addressing the outcome, not the cause.
 I don’t believe us as a nation desire to address the cause because we fear it’s too great of a cost.
 Our government and defense PACS and lobbyist will not let it happen without a new Zeitgeist in America.

 As the website name implies, we’re interested in promoting peace.
 However, I don’t think most Americans are aware how violent oriented we’ve become, or think about it.
 It’s like the metaphor; “how to boil a frog”.
-Briefly, if you aren’t aware of this story; You put the frog in in pot on the stove in water temperature comfortable for the frog so he doesn’t jump out.
+Briefly, if you aren’t aware of this story; You put the frog in a pot on the stove in water temperature comfortable for the frog so he doesn’t jump out.
 Then you slowly raise the temperature so the frog doesn’t notice, next thing you know you have boiled frog.
 (This is a metaphor, please for the sake of frogs, don’t do this at home.)

 The growth of American violence indicators has increased in the new millennium rapidly.
-Our early history in the colonial America’s wilderness, Indians, lawlessness, isolation and numerous wars created an early violent beginning.
+Our early history in colonial America’s wilderness, Indians, lawlessness, isolation and numerous wars created an early violent beginning.

 We were soldiers.
 (Many of us are or have been)

 LIVING AMERICAN VETERANS 21,065,561 09/30/2017 (VA.GOV 04/19)

 The projected active duty end strength in the armed forces for FY 2017 was 1,281,900 people, with an additional 801,200 people in the seven reserve components.
 (GOOGLE SEARCH PAGE SUMMARY, 05/17)